-Heat a large fry pan over medium high heat.
-Add olive oil.
+- Heat a large fry pan over medium high heat.
+Add oil.
 When oil is shimmering, add half of the pieces of pork.
 Sear on both sides and remove to a plate.
 Repeat with the rest of the pork.
-Or Set Instant Pot to Sauté.
-Add olive oil.
-Once hot, add half the pork and sear directly in the Instant Pot, turning every 45 to 60 seconds.
-Transfer pork to a separate plate and repeat with remaining pork pieces until browned.
-Press cancel to turn off the heat.
-(I find it easier to sear stove-top)

-Remove pork to a large cutting board and when cool enough to handle, shred with two forks.
+- Remove pork to a large cutting board and when cool enough to handle, shred with two forks or your hands.
 Spread pork onto a large baking sheet.
-Spoon one third of the sauce from the Instant Pot on top of the pork, tossing to combine.
+Spoon one third of the sauce from the Pressure Cooker on top of the pork, tossing to combine.

-Set broiler temperature to 550.
-Broil for 4 to 5 minutes, until the pork edges begin to crisp.
+- Set broiler temperature to 550 and set the sheet pan full of pork 5 inches below the broiler unit.
+Broil for 4 to 5 minutes, just until the pork edges begin to crisp.

-Remove the baking sheet from the oven and top with half of the remaining sauce in the Instant Pot.
+- Remove the baking sheet from the oven and top with half of the remaining sauce from the pressure cooker.
 Toss again to combine.
 Broil for an additional 5 minutes.

-Pressure Cooker Carnitas Tacos … It’s Whats for Dinner
+Pressure Cooker Pork Carnitas Tacos … It’s Whats for Dinner